 The nature of funeral service has changed dramatically in recent years and the responsibilities of the funeral service professional have expanded to include many new dimensions.
 Some of the most profound changes involve legal regulations governing the funeral industry and many emerging professional and ethical concerns.
 The following courses serve to provide the factual data necessary to address these increasingly prominent issues as well as acquainting the students with the more general legal considerations necessary for the operation of a business.
 Relevant issues in estate planning are also covered.
-A professional attitude and ethical practices are stressed throughout the courses.
+A professional attitude and ethical practices are also stressed in this aspect of the curriculum.
+Specifically, these course include: